Keep your friends close and your Cholula closer.

 Creativity requires engagement.
 In “Creativity” by Mihaly Csikszentmihalyi, he contends that when we are drained by too many distractions or demands, we will have trouble activating our creative expression.
 By eliminating some of the social noise in our heads, we can make room for ideas and gain space for creativity to flow, refilling our well.
 In a study on the connectivity between creativity and meditation, Roy Horan notes that “learning to self-manage our attention away from these distractions for the intention of self-development is the essence of meditation.”
 This begs the question: can meditation help with creative burnout?

 Creativity and meditation have a deep connection—they both seek to go beyond the limited boundaries of our everyday experience.
 But they both also have another commonality: focus.
 [Editor’s Note: You can even try Headspace’s Creativity pack.
 It’s one of my favorites.]
 Csikszentmihalyi points out that creativity is possible only when we can focus our attention on the problem at hand.
 Meditation, particularly mindfulness meditation, focuses on present surroundings, creating a sense of well-being.
 This directed attention of mindfulness meditation supports creative, novel thinking by reducing distraction and inducing awareness.
-So, with regular practice, mindfulness meditation can open the creative pathways to replenish a dry creative well.
+So, with regular practice, mindfulness meditation can reduce stress and open the creative pathways to replenish a dry creative well.

 According to one study, the hardest challenge we face is learning how to create the conditions that will foster a “contemplative silence”; a silence that is the foundation of creative learning and living.
 These conditions can be established anywhere, as long as we direct our attention mindfully.